 2013 Fall TV Preview: The Returning Shows On ABC

 Welcome to Week 2 of the 2013 Fall TV Preview.
-Week 1 was wildly success.
 ABC kicks things off for the third year in a row.
 I wrote about the critics disdain for ABC president Paul Lee last week, but they acknowledge ABC's success with its veteran shows.
 Revenge and Once Upon A Time enter season three this month.
 Grey's Anatomy is entering its tenth season.
 Castle's on season six.
 The Neighbors and Nashville got a second season.
 ABC struggles to develop and maintain new shows.
 I don't know why.
 How futile is network analysis with the growth of streaming services such as Hulu and Netflix?
 Network analysis is interesting and worthwhile, but network executives must feel a sense of unease and panic about the future of making profit from TV shows in the old model.
 ABC's goal will to end its streak of fourth place finishes.
 No network wants to be one spot better than The CW--that's embarrassing.

 LAST MAN STANDING returns on Friday, September 20 at 8PM